lttng/lttng-docs/contents/getting-started/tracing-the-linux-kernel.md

 </pre>

-Although `destroy` looks scary here, it doesn't actually destroy the outputted traces: it only destroys the tracing session.
+Although `destroy` looks scary here, it doesn't actually destroy the outputted trace files: it only destroys the tracing session.

 What's next?
 Have a look at
 [Viewing and analyzing your traces](#doc-viewing-and-analyzing-your-traces)